top of page

 What is included in my farm’s Soil Association Exchange score?

-Your farm’s Soil Association Exchange score looks at the following six impact areas: soils, climate change, biodiversity, water, animal welfare and society.
+Your farm’s Soil Association Exchange score looks at the following six impact areas: soils, carbon, biodiversity, water, animal welfare and society.
 In each of those impact areas, there are 3-5 indicators that tell us the most about the state of that impact area on your farm.
 You can view the full methodology of how we calculate your farm’s sustainability score here.

 How accurate is my farm’s sustainability score?